All Episodes

 This was not a reflection of the facts, the amount of classified information, and how this spillage really impacts national security.

-Charles McCullough, Sean said, you know, people put their lives on the line to protect the information.
+Charles McCullough, Sean, said, you know, people put their lives on the line to protect the information.

-And it's it's not a political issue.
+And it's not a political issue.

 It's a lies on the line issue.

-And he took great offense that the campaign only approached it politically and then he said to us in the interview he felt several senior Democrats also politicized the issue as well and pushed the national security piece into the background.
+And then he said to us in the interview he felt several senior Democrats also politicized the issue as well and pushed the national security piece into the background.

 I assume the Hillary campaign will have heartburn about this.

-So he's acknowledging that it's dangerous, reckless and didn't we at Fox, I think it was Brett Baer who first reported that 99% likelihood that that foreign intelligence agencies had picked up information from that private server.
+And didn't we at Fox, I think it was Brett Baer who first reported that 99% likelihood that foreign intelligence agencies had picked up information from that private server.

 Doesn't he work for CNN now?

-Uh he he does but um so i in a case such as this I would always reach out to them because I would never put a story out with the gravity of this information without getting the questions to him and I can confirm I got the questions to him but in this particular case he chose not to respond.
+He does, but in a case such as this, I would always reach out to them because I would never put a story out with the gravity of this information without getting the questions to him.

-But you know extremely reckless.
+But, you know, extremely reckless.

 I don't know what the difference is between extremely reckless and gross negligence.

-But McCullough says that Clapper was also uh very unsettled about what was happening with these emails and you know only D and I clapper can really explain whether he knew there was an effort to marginalize McCullough at that time or whether he took additional steps to try and support this investigation.
+And, you know, only DNI Clapper can really explain whether he knew there was an effort to marginalize McCullough at that time or whether he took additional steps to try and support this investigation.

-There's been no uh confirmation uh of that but what I would say is that when you look through the sort of the entire calendar if you will of twenty fifteen and twenty sixteen you can see that virtually every network um was under cyber attack at that time so it would be quite striking if the Clinton server was the only server that was not somehow attacked or compromised during that period.
+There's been no confirmation of that, but what I would say is that when you look through the sort of the entire calendar, if you will, of 2015 and 2016, you can see that virtually every network was under cyber attack at that time.

-Well they got a little bit more than that you know they got this the server or servers as it turned out and they got these thumb drives from Hillary Clinton's um lawyer David David Kendall.
+You know, they got the server or servers, as it turned out, and they got these thumb drives from Hillary Clinton's lawyer, David Kendall.

-And and that really raises a question over whether there was in fact an abuse of power, right?
+And that really raises a question over whether there was, in fact, an abuse of power, right, using the government for political payback.

 But I think that's a really legitimate issue to pursue further.

-And McCullough is someone, you know, almost thirty years in the government, working in public service, trying to do the right thing, but then the facts made it very difficult for people to get their arms around these issues.
+And McCullough is someone, you know, almost 30 years in the government, working in public service, trying to do the right thing, but then the facts made it very difficult for people to get their arms around these issues.

-And I I can tell you as a reporter who works in intelligence, I felt I sort of crossed over into some of the politics, you know, the sort of political coverage.
+And I can tell you as a reporter who works in intelligence, I felt I sort of crossed over into some of the politics, you know, the sort of political coverage.

 But so much was said to reporters that really was extremely misleading, like terms such as retroactively classified or upgraded to classified.

-Remember the the emails weren't classified at the time, but then when they were reviewed, they were found to be classified.
+Remember, the emails weren't classified at the time, but then when they were reviewed, they were found to be classified.

-This is um this is not the norm.
+This is not the norm.

 This is really the exception.